passportxyz/passport-docs/pages/building-with-passport/passport-api/status-and-error-codes.md

 | Unauthorized                               | `X-API-Key` was not specified in the header or an invalid API key was provided   |
 | Internal Server Error                      | Something went wrong on our end                                                  |

+---

+If you have questions about the API, please reach out to us in our [developer support channel](https://t.me/+Mcp9RsRV7tVmYjZh).

-More detailed information about the API endpoints and error and status codes can be found in the [API reference](../api-reference)
+More detailed information about this API's endpoints can be found in the [API reference](../api-reference).